thecartercenter/nemo-docs/content/smssetup/smssetup.rst

 3. Select :guilabel:`Forward to URL`.
 4. Type a name for your activity.
 5. Select :guilabel:`All inbound SMS`.
-6. To get the :guilabel:`Target URL`, get back to your Elmo mission, click :guilabel:`Settings` then in the :guilabel:`Incoming SMS Token` section click :guilabel:`How do I use this?` and copy the URL that shows up in the dialog.
+6. To get the :guilabel:`Target URL`, get back to your NEMO/ELMO mission, click :guilabel:`Settings` then in the :guilabel:`Incoming SMS Token` section click :guilabel:`How do I use this?` and copy the URL that shows up in the dialog.
 7. Make sure :guilabel:`HTTP Method` is set to **POST**.
 8. Now set the following key-value pairs: